 What I took away: we're each about to run many agents, and access can't stay all-or-nothing.
 Today's OAuth wasn't built for this.
 The platforms will likely fix it at the source; until they do, the hard part is safety: giving each agent real power over your data without handing it the keys to everything.
 Good UX is part of that, but safety is the point.

 I take a lot of meetings with people I haven't met.
 The old prep was manual: remember to ask Gemini Deep Research hours ahead, write a long prompt, then dig the result back out of my chat history.
 Now a scheduled task does it.
-For each meeting worth prepping, it drops a shadow event on my calendar: a short summary in the event, a link to a full Notion brief, grounded in my email, calendar, Slack, and notes, and refreshed with anything recent.
+For each meeting worth prepping, it drops a shadow event on my calendar: a short summary in the event, a link to a full Notion brief, grounded in my email, calendar, Slack, notes, the web, and refreshed with anything recent.
 It's waiting on my phone, where I'd look anyway.

 What I took away: the value is the closed loop: I don't ask, wait, or go hunting.
 It's a system, not a tool.
 That distinction is one I keep coming back to, and where I think productivity goes next.
 And you don't always need to build new UI: often the bigger win is a system that brings value into the tools people already use.